Juice Robinson: All Elite Wrestling / Return to ROH (2022–present)

-On May 26, 2024 at Double or Nothing, Robinson returned from injury by assisting his fellow Bang Bang Gang stablemates to defeat Death Triangle (Pac, Rey Fénix, and Penta El Zero Miedo) to retain their Unified World Trios Championship (AEW World Trios Championship and ROH World Six-Man Tag Team Championship).
+On May 26, 2024, at Double or Nothing, Robinson returned from injury by assisting his fellow Bang Bang Gang stablemates to defeat Death Triangle (Pac, Rey Fénix, and Penta El Zero Miedo) to retain their Unified World Trios Championship (AEW World Trios Championship and ROH World Six-Man Tag Team Championship).
 On the June 5 Rampage tapings, Robinson wrestled his first match since his return, teaming with the Gunns to win a trios match.
 After the match, White announced that he was giving Robinson a share of the Unified Trios Championship held by White and the Gunns, thus invoking the Freebird Rule.
 However, on the July 13 episode of Collision, interim AEW Executive Vice President Christopher Daniels overruled Bang Bang Gang's attempt to invoke the Freebird Rule and stripped them of the Unified World Trios Championship.
 On the following week, Robinson and The Gunns failed to win the vacant AEW World Trios Championship, which was won by The Patriarchy (Christian Cage, Killswitch and Nick Wayne).
 On August 25 at All In, Robinson and The Gunns participated in a four-way ladder match for the trios titles, which was won by Pac and Blackpool Combat Club (Claudio Castagnoli and Wheeler Yuta).
 On November 24, Robinson was announced as a participant in the 2024 Continental Classic, but on December 3, Robinson was pulled from the tournament due to injury and was subsequently replaced by Komander.

-On July 12, 2025 at All In, Robinson returned from injury as a participant in the men's Casino Gauntlet match, but failed to win.
+On July 12, 2025, at All In, Robinson returned from injury as a participant in the men's Casino Gauntlet match, but failed to win.
 Due to an injury to Colten Gunn, Robinson began teaming with Austin Gunn as the duo entered tournaments for an AEW World Tag Team Championship match, but were quickly eliminated.
 On the September 27 episode of Collision, Robinson and Austin added Ace Austin to the Bang Bang Gang due to injures to Colten and Jay White.
+At Worlds End on December 27, Robinson and Austin unsuccessfully challenged FTR for the AEW World Tag Team Championships in a Chicago Street Fight.

+On July 26 at Redemption, Robinson and Jay White were defeated by The Dogs (David Finlay and Clark Connors) in a Double Chain match due to interference from members of the Death Riders.